nikhilanayak/cf_ai_artistsearch/README.md

 ## Live App
 https://artistsearch.nikhil-a-nayak.workers.dev/

-**NOTE to Cloudflare Hiring Managers, etc.:** If you want to use the app locally, you will need to enter a password.
-This password is the email used to apply for the Cloudflare position.
-This app is run on personal billing; please enjoy with this in mind!
+**NOTE to Cloudflare Hiring Managers, etc.:** If you want to use the app on the link, you will need to enter a password.
+This password is the email I used to apply for the Cloudflare position.
+This app is run on my personal billing; please enjoy with this in mind!

 ## Features